-American Idol Crowns Its Season 16 Winner!
-The Champion Is ...
+American Idol Crowns Its Winner — and Caleb Lee Hutchinson and Maddie Poppe Reveal They're Dating!

 Congratulations, Maddie Poppe!

-The 19-year-old Iowa native — known for her soothing voice and strong artistic ability — was crowned winner of American Idol‘s 16th season during Monday night’s finale.
+The 19-year-old Iowa native — known for her soothing voice and strong artistic ability — was crowned the winner of American Idol‘s 16th season during Monday night’s finale.

-And not only did she win the title of American Idol but she also walked away from the experience with a new boyfriend: runner-up Caleb Lee Hutchinson!
+And not only did she win the title of American Idol, but she also walked away from the experience with a new boyfriend: runner-up Caleb Lee Hutchinson!

-The final two announced their relationship during the last 15 minutes of the show with Hutchinson telling Seacrest, “Well Maddie is my pal and I’ve known her since the beginning of Hollywood week.
+The final two announced their relationship during the last 15 minutes of the show, with Hutchinson telling Ryan Seacrest, “Well, Maddie is my pal and I’ve known her since the beginning of Hollywood week.
 And she actually happens to be my girlfriend.”

+RELATED: Katy Perry Calls Romance Between Idol‘s Caleb Lee Hutchinson and Maddie Poppe ‘Divine Intervention’

-Judges Katy Perry, Luke Bryan and Lionel Richie were completely surprised as Perry even spun around in her chair multiple times.
+Judges Katy Perry, Luke Bryan and Lionel Richie were completely surprised and Perry even spun around in her chair multiple times.

 After revealing the big news, the couple performed Israel Kamakawiwo’ole’s “Somewhere Over the Rainbow” together and even held hands!
 After their song, the pair was surprised with a free trip to Disney’s Aulani resort in Hawaii.